mozilla-l10n/localizer-documentation/tools/pontoon/search_filters.md

 ![Multiple filters](/assets/images/pontoon/search_filters/filters_multiple.png)

 In this case 3 filters are selected.
-Making filters selection more discoverable is covered by [bug 1377887](https://bugzilla.mozilla.org/show_bug.cgi?id=1377887).

 To select a **time range**, you need to click *EDIT RANGE*, then either pick one of the defaults (30 days, 7 days, 24 hours, 60 minutes), or use the date picker (or slider) to adapt the range.
 Click on *SAVE RANGE* to store the range, then apply the filter.